iam-peekay/personal-website/content/pages/about.md

 ![](/media/20180906_dre_coinbase_0505_new.jpg)

-I'm the Founder & CEO of [TruStory](https://twitter.com/isTruStory).
-We're building a social network where people debate both sides of a Claim and earn rewards for writing and curating compelling Arguments.
+I'm the Founder & CEO of [TruStory](https://twitter.com/isTruStory), a social debate network.
+Our mission is to create a place on the internet where people can have productive debate about the biggest issues (or even the smallest issues) of the century.

 ## **My journey**